Eric Bana: Charity work

 Bana is an ambassador for Father Chris Riley's charity for homeless young people, Youth Off The Streets, and has appeared with Riley in advertisements to support the organisation's annual appeal.
 Bana is also an advocate for the Mental Illness Fellowship, which works to increase the awareness of mental illness in Australia.
 In 2004, he appeared in several high-profile advertisements for the fellowship.
 Bana is also active in campaigns with the Australian Childhood Foundation and the Bone Marrow Donor Institute.
-Since 1995, he has participated in the Motorcycle Riders Association Toy Run in Melbourne, which raises money and toys for needy children at Christmas.
+Since 1995, he has participated in the Motorcycle Riders Association Toy Run in Melbourne, which raises money and toys for children in need at Christmas.

 In 2005 Bana narrated the documentary Terrors of Tasmania about the endangered Tasmanian devil.
 The film followed the life of a female Tasmanian devil called Manganinnie and discussed the incurable facial cancer which threatens the survival of the species.
-He has also worked with the Royal Society for the Prevention of Cruelty to Animals, donating money to animal shelters in Berlin while filming Troy in 2004.
+He has also worked with RSPCA Australia, donating money to animal shelters in Berlin while filming Troy in 2004.

 In 2007 Bana introduced the episode Some Meaning in This Life of the ABC-TV documentary series Australian Story.
-The episode paid tribute to actress Belinda Emmett (who co-starred with Bana in the film The Nugget) and her long struggle with cancer to which she had succumbed the previous year.
+The episode paid tribute to actress Belinda Emmett, who co-starred with Bana in the film The Nugget and died from cancer the previous year.

-During the 2019–20 Australian bushfire season, Bana voiced a series of radio and television adverts to support donations to the Gippsland Emergency Relief Fund.
+During the 2019–20 Australian bushfire season, Bana voiced a series of radio and television advertisements to support donations to the Gippsland Emergency Relief Fund.